nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_BASICS.md

 1. Type in the `git init` command
 1. You now have a git repository

-The magic is the `.git` directory that gets create when the `git init` command is executed.
+The magic is the `.git` directory that gets created when the `git init` command is executed.
 To see this directory you can use `ls -la`, which shows hidden files and directories.
 Operating systems will not show files and directories that begin with a period by default.
 They are considered hidden, or system assets.

 ## Making Your First Commit